The Gambling Law Review: Belgium

-Renewal of licences follows the same principles.
-However, when one of the (34) available F1 licences becomes available, a transparent, competitive and non-discriminatory award procedure is put in place by the Gaming Commission.32 Furthermore, concession agreements, the conclusion of which is required to be granted an A licence, are allocated under the rules of service concessions, which requires a transparent, non-discriminatory award procedure.33 This also applies to renewals of concession agreements.
+Concession agreements, the conclusion of which is required to be granted an A licence, are allocated under the rules of service concessions, which requires a transparent, non-discriminatory award procedure.
+This also applies to renewals of concession agreements.

 ii Sanctions for non-compliance

-Any licensee that breaches the terms of its licence can be subject to different sanctions, varying from simple warnings to administrative fines, a prohibition to operate one or more games of chance, suspension or withdrawal of its licence, and even criminal prosecution, which in its turn can lead to fines and prison sentences.
+Any licensee that breaches the terms of its licence can be subject to sanctions, varying from simple warnings to administrative fines, a prohibition to operate one or more games of chance, suspension or withdrawal of its licence, and even criminal prosecution, which in its turn can lead to fines and prison sentences.
 Administrative or criminal fines (as well as imprisonment) can also be applied to non-licensees in breach of the law on games of chance.
-In any case, before issuing an administrative fine or any other sanction of administrative nature, the Gaming Commission must give the suspected offender the chance to be heard.
+In any case, before issuing an administrative fine or any other sanction of administrative nature, the alleged offender has the right to be heard.

 Breaches of the National Lottery's monopoly also give rise to sanctions under the Criminal Code.